hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Social Features/Creating Custom Friends Lists.md

 ### Testing

 To test this out, we need to log two players in through the Test Harness.
-You can get the *playerId* for the player you want to send the request to using the *findPlayers* request.
+You can get the *player_id* for the player you want to send the request to using the *findPlayers* request.
 Once you have the player selected, fill in the details of the *friendRequest*:

 ![](img/FriendsList/15.png)